People with longterm health problems

 COPD (Chronic Obstructive Pulmonary Disease) Clinic

-Sara is our nurse with expertise in this area.
-She is happy to see people with this lung condition in any of her clinics, but has a specialist clinic for this on a Friday morning.
+Ella Cox, our Physician Associate has expertise in this area.
+She is happy to see people with this lung condition in any of her clinics, but also has some set appointments to review people with COPD.
 We use this clinic to help monitor the function of the lungs with special breathing tests called Spirometry, to monitor the effects of treatment and the use of inhalers.
-Please bring your inhalers with you whenever you see Sara for this.
+Please bring your inhalers with you whenever you see Ella for this.

 Eczema and other skin conditions

 Applying skin creams in the right way can be harder than it looks - and getting it right can make a huge difference to how effective the creams will be.
 There are some great videos provided by Guys and St Thomas' hospital.

 If eczema keeps getting infected then regular baths with a small amount of Milton can be helpful - there is a good leaflet here about how to do this.

 Family Planning Clinic

 We also run a family planning clinic, which is a joint clinic run by Dr Pidgeon and one of our nurses.
 They have both received specialist training in family planning and can offer the whole range of contraception options including the use of coils and implants.
 Dr Grove also fits contraceptive implants.